A complete guide to prepaid cards – which is the best for you?

 Are prepaid cards safe?

 Prepaid cards are considered to be a safe option for many users because they limit the risk of overspending and are also easier to manage than having to carry around the equivalent amount in cash.
-In addition, as for most cards they are not directly linked to your bank account, it minimises your exposure to fraud if your card details are stolen.
-Moreover, using a prepaid card doesn't appear on your credit file so there isn't the same risk of damage as there is if you mismanage a credit card.
+In addition, they are not directly linked to your bank account, which reduces the risk of fraud if your card details are stolen.
+Moreover, using a prepaid card doesn't appear on your credit file, so there is not the same risk of damage as there would be with a credit card.

 On the other hand, there are two downsides to opting for a prepaid card in terms of safety:

-• You will not qualify for protection under section 75 of the Consumer Credit Act, which you would be if you made a purchase between £100 to £30,000 on a credit card.
-For more information on what section 75 offers consumers, read our article "Section 75 of the Consumer Credit Act explained - your rights and how to claim".
+• You will not qualify for protection under section 75 of the Consumer Credit Act, which you would be if you made a purchase between £100 to £30,000 on a credit card

-• Prepaid credit cards are not protected by the Financial Services Compensation Scheme (FSCS).
-It is worth noting the Tesco Clubcard Pay+ is covered by the FSCS.
+• Most prepaid credit cards are not protected by the Financial Services Compensation Scheme (FSCS), though the Tesco Clubcard Pay+ is covered

 Should you use a prepaid card?